irctctatkal/IRCTC-Tatkal-SuperFast-Extension/README.md

 3. Enable **Developer Mode** at the top-right corner
 4. Click **Load unpacked** on the left top side
 5. Select the extracted folder

+### Step 3: Load Extension in FIREFOX

+1. Open Firefox Browser
+2. Go to `about:debugging#/runtime/this-firefox`
+3. Click on  **Load Temprory Addon** button
+4. Now click on `manifest.json` file inside the extract zip file
+5. Now click on the extension icon on top right bookmar bar and click tatkal extension icon

 **Here are the steps**